- Future Students

-To qualify for in-state tuition under this classification, a student must meet these three criteria:
+To qualify for in-state tuition under this classification, a student must meet these criteria:

-- Live in Washington for at least three years prior to earning the high school diploma or equivalent and continuously since.
+- Live in Washington for at least three years prior to earning their high school diploma or equivalent

-- Sign an affidavit (written promise) affirming eligibility and promising to become a permanent resident/citizen of the United States when eligible to apply.
+- Sign an affidavit (a written promise) affirming eligibility and promising to become a permanent resident/citizen of the United States when eligible to apply

 In addition, Washington state's 2014 Legislature passed the REAL Hope Act (SB 6523), also known as the Washington Dream Act, to expand eligibility for the Washington State Need Grant to non-citizens who meet the same residency requirement under HB 1079 and program requirements.
 Visit the website to find the Washington Dream Act application process and requirements.